 Lauren Johnston - Heriot Watt University

-“I’ve been trying to overcome my anxiety for a long time, and it’s prevented me taking opportunities that I probably should have.
+“I’d been trying to overcome my anxiety for a long time – it prevented me taking opportunities that I probably should have.
 I’d not do things because I thought, ‘no, I don’t have the skills for this, or I’ve not got the knowledge for that’ - when I did.
 Now I kick myself because I wish I’d done half those things.
-So, I genuinely wish I’d had the learnings I took from this five years ago because, with these tools and skills, I’d have got to this more confident place a wee bit quicker – I’d have taken advantage of opportunities much earlier.”
+So, I genuinely wish I’d had the learnings I took from Make Your Mark five years ago because, with these tools and skills, I’d have got to this more confident place a wee bit quicker – I’d have taken advantage of opportunities much earlier.”

 “This programme can change someone’s life,” says Lauren.
 “Not just their professional life, it can help them in everything they do.”

-“Just securing a place on this programme taught me a valuable lesson because I got this opportunity through my network - something I built.
+Lauren explains how securing her place on Make Your Mark taught her a valuable lesson.
+“I got the opportunity through my network - something I built.
 I applied for an internship with a brilliant voluntary programme and built a relationship with its organiser.
-She then nominated me for this Make Your Mark with Susan Room® student school.
+She then nominated me.
 I’m so grateful for that relationship and that she opened up this opportunity to me.”